Joyce Chitsulo

 Joyce Chitsulo (27 May 1978 – 6 June 2025) was a Malawian politician for Mwanza West.
-She was a member of the Democratic Progressive Party and she led the Public Appointments Committee until she became the Deputy Minister of Local Government, Unity and Culture.
+She was a member of the Democratic Progressive Party and led the Public Appointments Committee until she became the Deputy Minister of Local Government, Unity and Culture.

 Life

 Chitsulo was a member of the Democratic Progressive Party and the Malawi Parliamentary Women's Caucus.
-She represents the Mwanza West constituency.
+She represented the Mwanza West Constituency.

 Chitsulo led the Public Appointments Committee (PAC) which included Francesca Masamba.
 In 2020 she took allegations of corruption against Masamba to the Anti-Corruption Bureau.
 Masamba was arrested because of allegations from a candidate applying to lead the Directorate of Public Officers Declarations.
-Masamba allegedly demanded a large payment in exchange for supporting the candidates application.
+Masamba allegedly demanded a large payment in exchange for supporting the candidate's application.

 In 2023 she and Ashems Songwe published "Why Malawi’s record cholera outbreak demands long-term solutions" in the New Humanitarian.
 They argued that at the forthcoming UN Water Conference in New York there should be an international move to improve sanitation including in Malawi.
 Cholera was becoming an increasing problem and although it is treatable the underlying causes are sustainable water, sanitation, and hygiene (aka WASH).
 Ten people a year usually die from Cholera in Malawi, but recently the figure was 1,500.
 Malawi intended to fix this they said but it could not do it alone.

 In 2024, parliament discussed sending thousands of people to work in Israel.
 It was a controversial proposal, because it involved politicians getting involved in business.
 Chitsulo had led a mission to Israel to oversee the conditions as there were already hundreds of Malawians working there.
 Chitsulo reported that there were complaints but she believed this was due to high expectations and poor communication.
 Another MP Bertha Mackenzie Ndebele noted the high number of unemployed young people in her constituency and she supported the proposal.